 The list below also includes information about what receipts are necessary for reimbursement.
 For more information on that topic, see the supporting documentation guide.

 - It's easy to follow travel guidelines when you book with Connexxus.
 The system has built-in guidance for compliance with UC G-28 travel regulations.

 - Book only coach or economy-class tickets.
 Business, first-class or other higher-cost services (priority or early boarding, extra leg space, exit row seat, Plus seating) are typically ineligible for reimbursement.
 The Travel team recommends using Connexxus to book UC rates.

 - Do not use package deals.
-These are generally ineligible for reimbursement, as are early bird, seat assignment, and trip insurance fees.
+These are generally ineligible for reimbursement, and trip insurance fees.
 Package deals often do not separate the cost of the hotel, air and car costs.

 - Receipt requirement: Itinerary receipt showing payment, fare class, passenger name and ticket number.